Best dog walks in Bristol31 August 2023

 The park is a popular location for community events and in May 2015 was host to the Love Saves the Day festival - a weekend-long celebration of underground music!
 At almost 50 acres in size, there is plenty of room for you and your dog to stroll along the river, play fetch in the open fields or watch ducks in the lake.

-Described by the National Trust as a “wilderness of tranquility”, Leigh Woods is a wonderful woodland situated above the Avon Gorge.
+Described by the National Trust as a “wilderness of tranquillity”, Leigh Woods is a wonderful woodland situated above the Avon Gorge.
 A national nature reserve, Leigh Woods is the largest woodland in the Bristol area covering a 2 square kilometre area.

 There are two forest trails that can both be accessed from the car park, one easy and one moderate in difficulty.
 In addition to this, there are fantastic views of the Avon Gorge, the Clifton Suspension Bridge and Cabot Tower.
 This is the perfect place for both dog and man alike to escape the hustle and bustle of the city and immerse yourself in nature.